samcorcos/recEngine/README.md

+[**DEPRECATED:** This approach does not scale.
+I highly recomment looking into a graph database such as Neo4j to solve this problem.]

 # RecEngine

 Lightweight, easily implemented recommendation engine.
 This package is for users who are "liking" things, "purchasing" things, or "voting" on things.